shorebirdtech/docs/docs/flutter-version.md

 of Flutter.
 When we make changes to Shorebird we do not currently backport those changes to previous release of Flutter.

-We do make our previous releases of Flutter available back to 3.10.0.
-Publishing a new app with an older Shorebird Flutter is supported, but it may not contain all of the most recent Shorebird features.
-We recommend using the latest stable version of Flutter whenever possible.
+While we support creating a release with older versions of Flutter (back to 3.10.0), a release created with one of these versions may not contain all of the most recent Shorebird features.
+Because of this, we recommend using the latest stable version of Flutter whenever possible.

 ## List Flutter Versions